Last updated: September 22, 2020

 Asurion Europe Ltd. (“Asurion Europe”) is committed to responsible sourcing and combatting human trafficking and slavery in our supply chain and in our business.
 In 2016, Asurion Europe continued its dedication to combatting modern slavery:

-- 3) Supplier Audits: Asurion conducts periodic audits on our supply chain vendors.
-During that audits, we look for any evidence of children working at the facility.
+- Supplier Audits: Asurion conducts periodic audits on our supply chain vendors.
+During these audits, we look for any evidence of children working at the facility.

-- 4) Asurion Europe Employee Handbook: Within our own organization, Asurion Europe has an employee handbook that clearly lays out our commitment to ethical principles and a safe and secure workplace for all of our employees.
+- Asurion Europe Employee Handbook: Within our own organization, Asurion Europe has an employee handbook that clearly lays out our commitment to ethical principles and a safe and secure workplace for all our employees.
+The handbook also sets forth our whistleblower policy, which allows our employees to safely report any concerns they may have to either an internal contact or an independent third-party whistleblowing hotline.

-- 5) Asurion Code of Conduct: Asurion’s Code of Conduct provides the bedrock for decision-making at Asurion.
-It establishes the common set of ethical principles and standards which guide our actions as we conduct business and serve as a resource for all Asurion employees.
+- Asurion Code of Conduct: Asurion’s Code of Conduct provides the bedrock for decision-making at Asurion.
+It establishes the common set of ethical principles and standards which guide our actions as we conduct business.
 These principles include a focus on a safe and healthy working environment for our employees and our suppliers.
+The Code serves as a resource for all Asurion employees and promotes a culture of compliance by providing team members with the resources to speak up and report any concerns they may have.

 Asurion looks forward to continuing to be part of the effort to combat modern slavery.